mfulz/tmux-penmux/docs/modules/auxilliary/Commander.md

 ## 2. Options

-The following configurable options are used by the Session module.
+The following configurable options are used by the Commander module.

 | Option | Type | Default | Description |
 |--------|------|---------|-------------|